Foursails/aurelia-plus/README.md

 ## Number Value Converter

-*aurelia-plus/number-value-converter*
+**Module Name**: *aurelia-plus/number-value-converter*

 The number value converter returns a JavaScript number from an input.
-This is identical to the behavior of the upload custom element, but in the form of a value converter.
+This is identical to the behavior of the type custom attribute but in the form of a value converter.

 ### Examples